ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. User then unzips the setup kit.
 2. Extract the files and folders from the zip file to a chosen location.
 3. Allows user to verify that the files and folder structure are as described in the design document.
-4. System captures and stores the download transaction details for audit purposes.
+4. System captures and stores the download transaction details for audit purpose (except PII data).

 #### B. Enable launching the client application on a specific machine